gameontext/gameon/kubernetes/README.md

         $ go-run setup

-    This will ensure you have the right versions of applications we use, prompt to use helm or not, and create a cerficate for signing JWTs.
+    This will ensure you have the right versions of applications we use, prompt to use helm or not, and create a certificate for signing JWTs.

-3. Bring up your cluster
+    If your cluster IP changes (or you have made changes to some templated files and want to start over), use:

+        $ go-run reset

+3. Start the game

         $ go-run up